ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 Now, we add similar co-location constraints to define that each IP address prefers to run on a node with a slave of `pgsql-ha`:
+* colocations `with slave pgsql-ha 100` means the IP will prefer to bind with a slave
+* colocations `with pgsql-ha 50` means that the IP will prefer to bind with a Master __OR__ a Standby

+We give higher priority to the slaves with the `100` score, but should the slaves be stopped, the `50` score push the IP to move to the master.

 ~~~
 # pcs constraint colocation add pgsql-ip-stby1 with slave pgsql-ha 100